What Goes in Your Separation Agreement?

 - Life insurance

 Many individuals forget to add certain clauses or factors in their divorce agreement, which can lead to serious missteps and leave you vulnerable.
 Family law matters require a number of considerations.
-By leaving out important clauses, you can risk losing custody of your children, paying an excessive amount of alimony, losing your home, and other negative impacts.
+By leaving out important clauses, you can risk losing custody of your children, paying an excessive amount of alimony, losing your home, and other negative effects.

 The Advantage of Retaining Miller Law Group, P.C.